SuLzr1b/cryptographyTool/README.md

 An **educational** Python project designed to learn cryptography and cybersecurity.
 This tool encrypts and decrypts `.txt` files in a specified folder and its subfolders using the `cryptography` library.

 **WARNING**: This project is for educational purposes only.
 Do not use it on files without explicit authorization.
-Unauthorized use may violate laws, such as Brazil's General Data Protection Law (LGPD).
+Unauthorized use may violate laws.

 ## Features
 - Encrypts all `.txt` files in a folder and its subfolders, overwriting them with encrypted content.